Can We Fix Democracy?

 Sure.
 As a politician, I should be accountable to you.
 But how would that work in politics?

-We'll look.
 The relationship has clearly defined roles and actions.
 In business, the employee is accountable to the employer.
-Let's look at what each person does in the relationship.
-Then we'll see what's needed for politics.
+If we look at what each person does in the relationship, we'll see what's needed for politics.

 But, money!

-That's not really going to help.
-We've had campaign finance laws since the 1970's and things have gotten worse.
+That'd be great, but it's almost certainly not going to happen.
+Plus, it won't really help.
+We've had campaign finance laws since the 1970's and things steadily got worse.
 Campaigns want money, just like lots of people want drugs.
-We made drugs illegal and have all sorts of police to catch smugglers, but the drug war barely even lessens drug use.
+We made drugs illegal and have all sorts of police to catch smugglers, but the drug war seems to have little or no effect on drug use.

 So what will help?
 How do we stop money from buying elections?
 Or how do we win the drug war?

-Portugal is winning the drug war.
+Portugal made a lot of progress in the drug war.
 They saw that despite the drug war being hugely expensive, drug use was going up.
 So they actually listened to doctors.
-They took all the money they spent on the drug war and used it instead for rehab programs and mental health programs and social services and job training programs.
-They saw drug usage plummet.
+They took the money they spent on the drug war and used it instead for rehab programs and mental health programs and social services and job training programs.
+They cut drug usage in half.

 The second is true today.
 That's what we need to change.
 Let's look at the need for money.
 As a politician running for office.
 What do you need money for?